ycpcs/cs481-fall2020-RT/assign/assign01.md

 You may use the physical space and computing equipment as you see fit.
 Please be considerate of the needs of other teams, and please try to keep the environment neat and well-organized.
 The back of the KEC118 is reserved for the Radio Telescope project.
 I'm not sure how this is going to work for this academic year, due to Covid-19.

 Please note that you are **NOT** required to use one of the provided PCs: you can use your own laptop if you would prefer.
+In fact, with the possibility/probability of once again reverting to 100% remote at any time during the semester, I **highly** recommend that you work on your own laptops so that the transition to remote learning (if it comes) can be realtively seamless.

 The procedures for setting up the development environments can be found on the previous team's Google Team Drive, which has alredy been shared with you.